sherpalabsio/local_sherpa/README.md

 # Run a single test for all the supported shells
 $ make test tests/features/edit_test.sh

+# Run all the tests from a folder for all the supported shells
+$ make test tests/features

 # Run all the tests for Zsh
 $ make test_zs

 # Run a single test for Zsh
 $ make test_zs tests/features/edit_test.sh

+# Run all the tests from a folder for Zsh
+$ make test_zs tests/features

 # Run all the tests for Bash
 $ make test_bash

 # Run a single test for Bash
 $ make test_bash tests/features/edit_test.sh

+# Run all the tests from a folder for Bash
+$ make test_bash tests/features

 # Run all the tests for all the supported shells in Ubuntu
 $ make test_all_in_ubuntu